A complex formula determines how your Social Security benefits are calculated. The following factors go into the

-Because of how the wage indexing formula works, if you are not yet 62, your calculation to determine how much Social Security you will get is only an estimate.
+Because of how the wage indexing formula works, if you are not yet age 62, your calculation to determine how much Social Security you will get is only an estimate.
 Until you know the average wages for the year you turn 60, there is no way to do an exact calculation.
-However, you could attribute an assumed inflation rate to average wages to estimate the average wages going forward and use those to create an estimate.
+However, you could attribute an assumed inflation rate to average wages to estimate the average wages going forward, and use those to create an estimate.

 The Social Security benefits calculation uses your highest 35 years of earnings to calculate your average monthly earnings.
 If you do not have 35 years of earnings, a zero will be used in the calculation, which will lower the average.
 In the table below, the highest 35 years are listed in Column G.

-Total the highest 35 years of indexed earnings and divide this total by 420, which is the number of months in a 35-year work history, to find the Average Indexed Monthly Earnings.
+Total the highest 35 years of indexed earnings, and divide that amount by 420, which is the number of months in a 35-year work history, to find the Average Indexed Monthly Earnings.

 |Year||Age||Actual Wages||Average Wages||Index Factor||Indexed Wages After Cap||Highest 35 Years||Max Earnings|

 |undefined||undefined||From Social Security statement||From S.S.A. website||Age 60 Avg.
 Wage / Actual Year's Avg.
 Wage||Multiply Year's Actual Wages by Year's Index Factor||Take 35 highest Indexed Wages.
 Enter 0 for missing years||From S.S.A.
 Website|

 Step 2: Calculate Your Primary Insurance Amount (PIA)